rawmodel/framework/README.md

 **Field.prototype.isChanged()**: Boolean

-> Returns `true` if the field or at least one sub field have been changed.
+> Returns `true` if the field or at least one subfield have been changed.

 **Field.prototype.isNested()**: Boolean